Roundtable Events

 • Working with Artists and Creatives to Expand Resources

-Public Event
+Past Event

 How can human rights and social justice NGOs collaborate with creatives and artists to broaden their resource base, reach new supporters and rethink what “resourcing” really means?